Growing KTV cluster of COVID-19 infections a 'major setback': Gan Kim Yong

 "Furthermore, some of the close contacts may be within the incubation period and tested negative initially, they may turn positive in time to come, adding to the case count."

-The co-chair of the task force added that authorities will carry out contact tracing, community testing, as well as ring fencing for this cluster.
+The co-chair of the task force added that the authorities will carry out contact tracing, community testing, as well as ring-fencing for this cluster.

+READ: All nightlife businesses that pivoted to F&B to be suspended for 2 weeks as KTV COVID-19 cluster grows

+READ: Timeline: From KTV lounges switching to F&B outlets, to a spike in local COVID-19 cases

 "I understand many Singaporeans will be disappointed, and so are we," Mr Gan said.